Ending Isolation in Youth Facilities

 This curriculum lays the groundwork for teams to create safe and supportive conditions in their facilities, use data to track progress, and enhance buy-in from frontline staff and other essential stakeholders.
 The Certificate Program incorporates case scenarios and other interactive learning activities, giving participants the opportunity to apply the material they have learned.
 It also promotes cross-team engagement, encouraging jurisdictions to share their on-the-ground experiences, challenges, and strategies.

 “If not this, then what?” is one of the most common questions posed by staff who are facing the prospect of ending a practice they have historically relied upon in their daily efforts.
-In this module, participants will examine case studies of reduction and elimination of solitary in youth facilities, discussing alternative strategies to address the most challenging incidents faced by youth and staff.
+In this module, participants will examine case studies of reduction and elimination of solitary in youth facilities, discussing these and other alternative strategies to address the most challenging incidents faced by youth and staff.
 Specific topics include:

 - Setting the Stage for Ending Isolation